ericoporto/ags/README.md

 Currently, `master` corresponds to 3.\* generation of the engine/IDE and maintains backward compatibility with previous releases - see also [Compatibility](#ags-game-compatibility).
 According to current plans, this branch should only receive improvements to the backend, system support, and performance.
 Changes to data formats and game script should be kept to a strict minimum necessary to fill in the critical gaps in the engine's functionality.

-There's an [`ags4`][ags4-br] branch also active where we develop a future version AGS 4.0.
+There's an [`ags4`][ags4-br] branch also active where we develop a future version, AGS 4.0.
 There we introduce greater changes and cut much of the old version support.

-According to our plans, in the future `master` branch will be merged with `ags4`, while the backward compatible generation will remain as the `ags3` branch and only receive fixes and minor enhancements.
+According to our plans, in the future, the `master` branch will be merged with `ags4`, while the backward compatible generation will remain as the `ags3` branch and only receive fixes and minor enhancements.
 But there's still some work to do in AGS 3.\*, so the exact moment that happens is unknown.

 For "official" releases we create `release-X.X.X` branches, that is to prepare the code for the final release and continue making patches to that release if a need arises.

-Because of the low number of active developers we tend to only update the one latest release branch.
+Because of the low number of active developers, we tend to only update the latest release branch.
 If bugs are found in one of the older versions, then we advise you to update to the latest version first.

 Please note that while the `master` branch may contain changes to game data format and new script functions, we cannot guarantee that these will remain unchanged until the actual release.
 We only support data formats and script APIs that are in published releases.
 For that reason, it's best to use one of the actual releases if you'd like to make your own game with this tool.